-Australia’s climate is one of the harshest in the world and tests us with all of natures elements – flooding through to drought, storms, cyclonic winds and ferocious bush fires.
+Australia’s climate is one of the harshest in the world.
+It tests us with all of natures elements – flooding through to drought, storms, cyclonic winds and ferocious bush fires.
 Each of them alone can be catastrophic and devastating to communities and the surrounding landscape.

 In NSW, all new housing developments close to native bushland and in a bush fire prone zone have a legal obligation to meet the requirements outlined in the ‘Planning For Bush Fire Protection 2006’ document.
 A Bush Fire Management plan is undertaken of the area in order to work out, and put in place, any additional preventative features that may be required to decrease fire risks.
 These are put forward to the local council.